Suomenlinna: Timeline

-In Literature
+In literature

 The Finnish-Swedish poet Johan Ludvig Runeberg wrote a poem called Sveaborg, one of the 35 short poems that together constitute his epic The Tales of Ensign Stål.
 It includes the following two verses about the fortress, which allude specifically to the "Gustav's Sword" (Gustavssvärd) bastion and its guns:

 Sveaborg is also mentioned in the lyrics of Gunnar Wennerberg's 1849 hymn O Gud, som styrer folkens öden ("Oh God, who steers the people's fate"), in which Sweden's "age-old freedom" is described as being "...our protection in gloomy dangers, our consolation in every bleached sorrow, our defence against the hegemon's forces, and stronger than Sveaborg".
 As these words were written forty years after the Swedish cession of Finland to Russia, the use of Sveaborg as a simile has deliberately historic overtones.

-George R. R. Martin wrote a short story about the surrender of Viapori, "The Fortress", when he was a college student.
+George R. R. Martin wrote a short story about the surrender of Sveaborg, "The Fortress", when he was a college student.
 It was published in his 2007 volume of short stories, Dreamsongs.